YasserHassan03/RISCV-CPU/personal statements/James.md

         2'b11: RDOut = {{24{1'b0}}, {RDIn[31:24]}};
       endcase
 ```
-Half word adressing would work in a similar way however would have addresses which increment in steps of 2. (eg lh s3, 0x2 would result in s3 holding 0xFFFFEF78 or
+Half word addressing would work in a similar way however would have addresses which increment in steps of 2. (eg lh s3, 0x2 would result in s3 holding 0xFFFFEF78 or
 lhu s3, 0x2 would result in s3 holding 0x0000EF78)
 ```verilog
 // Unsigned Half